Rate limits

 Our liquidity layer enforces a 10 RPS aggregate cap shared across all GhostSwap partners.
 We handle this for you:

-If we ever need to surface a global 429 to you, the error type is upstream_error with code upstream_rate_limited — distinct from your per-credential rate_limited.
+If we ever need to surface a global upstream 429 to you, the error type is rate_limit_error with code upstream_rate_limited — distinct from your per-credential rate_limited.